 Mr. Varas has published articles dealing with a variety of subjects, including copyright work for hire agreements, the protection of trademark rights in Internet domain names, the use of trademarks in graphical virtual worlds, and the development and execution of intellectual property enforcement programs.

-Represented Zynga Inc. in multinational lawsuits against Vostu.
+Represented Zynga Inc. in multinational lawsuits against the game developer Vostu.
 Zynga alleged that Vostu had launched on a Brazilian social networking site several online social games which closely emulated Zynga games and business model.
 Zynga alleged that Vostu had begun migrating these games to the U.S. via the Facebook platform.
-We filed the initial U.S. action, and directed the subsequent Brazilian action, in which we obtained a preliminary injunction against all of Vostu’s online games in South America.
+Our team filed the initial U.S. action, and directed the subsequent Brazilian action, in which we obtained a preliminary injunction against all of Vostu’s online games in South America.
 We defeated the defendant’s emergency request for an anti-suit injunction from the U.S. Court to stay the litigation in Brazil, and thereafter obtained a favorable settlement including money and drastic changes to all of Vostu’s games.
-Zynga, Inc., v.
-Vostu USA, Inc., 816 F. Supp.
-2d 824 (N.D.
-Cal.
-2011).

 Represented Fossil Inc. and Macy's Merchandising Group, Inc. against allegations that the plaintiff owned trademark rights in its founder’s surname – YOUNGBLOOD – for use on watches, and that Fossil and Macy’s infringed its rights by using the term Youngblood to identify a line of DIESEL-branded watches.
 After conducting extensive fact discovery on a severely compacted schedule, including taking and defending over 15 depositions in two months, and conducting expert discovery on secondary meaning of surnames in the context of the fashion industry, we obtained summary judgment on behalf of Macy’s and settled the case on behalf of Fossil.